We accept a wide variety of insurance plans, and are also happy to care for those without insurance.

 It is the patient’s responsibility to understand their own insurance policies, including their insurance policy’s requirements payment of a deductible, co-insurance, and/or co-payments.

-Prior to scheduling Telehealth visits, we do ask that our patients verify that Telehealth is a covered service with their health insurance plan.
+Prior to scheduling Telehealth visits, we do ask that our patients verify that Telehealth is a covered service with their health insurance plan, and sign our Telehealth consent form.

 At the present time, we are participating with the following health insurance companies: